majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module3/lab3.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Nginx Plus offers a persistence method where cookies are learned from Set-Cookie headers in HTTP responses.
 The F5 demo app sets a session cookie called ``_nginxPlusLab`` with a 30 second expiry.
 Using ``sticky learn`` Nginx will persist this client to the container where the original request (with no cookie) was load balanced.
 Using runtime state sharing, this persistence information can be shared across the cluster.

+Update the upstream configuration to use ``sticky learn``.

 .. note:: Execute these steps on the NGINX Plus Master Instance.